Why is Outbound Sales going to be an important strategy in 2023

 When a seller starts a conversation and reaches out to a potential customer, it is outbound sales.
 The seller could be an SDR (sales development representative), a company, a freelancer, etc. who wants the target customer to know about his/her product or service.

-It is the process of proactively reaching out to potential customers, usually by phone or email, in order to generate new leads.
+It is the process of proactively contacting potential customers, usually by phone or email, to generate new leads.
 It’s a great way to reach new customers and grow the business.

 However, this should not scare you, but rather make you more focused on the job at hand.
 Despite the market conditions, a great product and targeted sales efforts will bear fruit.